Visit the Campbell Scientific Forum to submit your question to users around the world.

 Skipped scans and power outages could also result in records missing from a data table.
 Check the datalogger’s station status or Status table and look for skipped scans, watchdogs, and low 12 V counts.

 What might cause clock issues?

-If the automatic clock synchronization option (LoggerNet [version 4] Setup, Datalogger, Clock tab) is used, do not set the Allowed Clock Deviation too tight (e.g., 1 s), as the PC will try to change the clock either due to drift in its own clock or because of delays in the communication from the PC to the datalogger.
-If the clock is updated too often, there is the risk of the datalogger “skipping records” if the time is pushed for just before it is supposed to store data.
+If the automatic clock synchronization option (LoggerNet [version 4] Setup, Datalogger, Clock tab) is used, do not set the Allowed Clock Deviation too tight (for example, 1 s), as the PC will try to change the clock either because of drift in its own clock or because of delays in the communication from the PC to the datalogger.
+If the clock is updated too often, there is the risk of the datalogger skipping records if the time is pushed forward just before it is supposed to store data.

 Clock issues also appear when changing to or from daylight saving time, as the datalogger does not automatically adjust for DST.
 Data continuity can be maintained by keeping datalogger clocks on standard time.

 In addition, if the datalogger’s internal 3 V battery is bad and the datalogger’s main 12 V power supply is cycled, the datalogger’s clock will reset to a default time.